cdeck3r/INCAS/README.md

 These images serve as input to the Social Reporter - an AI based image selection and composition system for generating social media content about lectures at the [HHZ](https://www.hhz.de/master/digital-business-engineering/).

+The project is under development.
+See current activities on the its [Trello board](https://trello.com/b/AOATCM0o)

 ## Usage